ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 This might involve systematically retaining a bit more information (context lines for the typechecker, for instance) and therefore might give rise to some more generic error infrastructure constructs.
 This page will be updated to incorporate such details once they are figured out.

 At the "top level", in the driver, where we call the different subsystems to process Haskell modules, we would end up accumulating and reporting `GhcMessage` values.
-The goal is to have the GHC program emit the exact same error as it does today, but affect the API in such a way that GHC API users would at this point get a chance to work with the algebraic error descriptions, making inspection and custom treatment a whole lot easier to implement.
+The goal is to have the GHC program emit the exact same diagnostics as it does today, but affect the API in such a way that GHC API users would at this point get a chance to work with the algebraic error descriptions, making inspection and custom treatment a whole lot easier to implement.
 We could perhaps even demonstrate it at this point by implementing a little "demo" of sorts for this new way to consume errors.

 # Implementation plan